10 College Essay Topics & Ideas for 2026

 What These Topic Examples Show

-Across all three examples, the accomplishment stayed the same and the credentials stayed the same.
+Across all college essay examples above, the accomplishment stayed the same and the credentials stayed the same.
 Only the angle changed.

 The résumé versions of personal essays emphasized achievement, commitment, and leadership.
 Admirable qualities that appear in countless “successful college essay examples” are hard to distinguish from one another.